Type 99 81 mm mortar: Firing system

 This mortar has a unique firing system.
 Most mortars of less than 200 mm bore size use a fixed firing pin at the bottom of the tube, and as the shell is dropped into the tube, the shell slides down to the bottom, where the firing pin strikes the primer in the base of the shell, igniting the propellant.
 The US M1 mortar uses this system.
 Larger mortars such as the breech loading M1919 12-inch Coastal defense mortar are manually fired once the shell is in the mortar, using a lanyard pull to strike the firing pin igniting the propellant or electrically with a primer that ignites the propellant when the firing switch is closed.
 The Type 99 mortar is fired by manually striking a trigger with a hammer or other heavy object.

-When in place, the firing pin is held retracted into the base cap by the camshaft spring, being compressed between the camshaft and the camshaft lock.
-When the change lever is turned to "safe", the firing pin is locked "down", the firing pin cam is locked "out", and the mortar will not fire.
-When the change lever is turned to "fire", the pin is in the "down" position, but the cam now has free movement.
-If the camshaft now is struck with a block or mallet, the firing pin is forced to the "up" position firing the round.
-The change lever cannot be turned from "safe" to "fire" when the firing pin camshaft is pressed in.
-If the change lever is turned from "fire" to "safe", with the firing pin camshaft pressed in, the firing pin is locked in the "up" position, and the round will be fired automatically when it is dropped down the tube.

 Specifications

 Specifications of the Type 99 81 mm mortar are as follows: